 Beans should be planted in spring after the last frost has occurred.
 Beans will germinate best once soil temps have reached 65 F or higher.
 Optimal germination temperature is around 77 F. Seeds can require 8 to 16 days to germinate, depending on the soil temperature.
 Direct seeding is recommended.
 Beans should be planted relatively thick along the row and thinned to the desired spacing.
 Consider planting pole beans on both sides of the trellis to maximize the potential of the trellised area.

-Christmas Lima Pole Bean Planting Information
+Christmas Lima Pole (Climbing Butter) Bean Planting Information

 Planting Method: direct sow